diafygi/gethttpsforfree/README.md

 TODO (pull requests welcome):
 * `renew.html` - A page with steps for renewing certificates
 * `revoke.html` - A page with steps for revoking certificates
-* Alternative file-base hosting command instead of pythons
+* Alternative file-based command instead of python server
-* Installation instructions for apache
+* Installation instructions for Apache
 * Accept GPG public keys as account public keys

+##What's NOT on the Roadmap

+* Third party libraries (asn1.js is the only one)
+* Fonts or images
+* CSS more than 1 kilobyte
+* Javascript that only changes UI
+* HTML that decreases source readability (added wrapping divs, etc.)

+This website is supposed to [work](http://motherfuckingwebsite.com/), nothing more.